pfreixes/python-amqp-pycones/slides.rst

 The following image displays a complex AMQP architecture that implements the next features:

-* Decouple itensive and CPU bound operations from the Flask code to isolated consumers
+* Decouple intensive and CPU bound operations from the Flask code to isolated consumers
-* Route the messages published by Devices to the DB applying Authentication, Authoritzation and fair scheduling.
+* Route the messages published by Devices to the DB applying Authentication, Authorization and fair scheduling.
-* Notice users looged into the system about new messages such as Device messages in real time.
+* Notice users logged into the system about new events such as Device messages in real time.

 **PUTT HERE THE IMAGE**

 Bottleneck points
 =================

-The following list are a set of rules to consider about resource contention and bootlenecks that can apeear implementing AMQP architectures
+The following list are a set of rules to consider about resource contention and bottlenecks that are usually faced when implementing AMQP architectures:

 * Rule 1 ...
 * Rule 2 ....